masonc15/CTF-Wargame-Writeups/OverTheWire/bandit/README.md

 ### Level Goal
 The password for the next level is stored in a file called - located in the home directory.
 ### Solution
+Bash interprets a dash as stdin so we need to enter `cat ./-`

+PW: `CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9`

 ---